jrose835/Xen_Segmentation_NextFlow/README.md

 Transcript inputs for Baysor are automatically split into relatively even sized "chunks" of transcripts and run in parrallel.

 This **greatly improves runtime** for large Xenium experiments at the cost of some oversegmentation for cells found along chunk boundaries.
-If this is a concern, one solution is to assign pre-set chunk coordinates around tissue boundaries.
+If this is a concern, one solution is to manually assign pre-set chunk coordinates around tissue boundaries.

 ## Usage